deinehardware/deinehardware/README.md

 ### Meet our Community

-Join my Discord connect with other IT professionals and tech enthusiasts.
+Join my [Discord](https://discord.gg/BzaEEJsaVq) connect with other IT professionals and tech enthusiasts.

 ### Resources on GitHub

-    Documents - Documentation and project files for all my Blog posts.
+ >[Documents](https://github.com/deinehardware/documents) - Documentation and project files for all my Blog posts <br>
-    Container - My personal Docker Container creations Projects - All my other Forks and self Programmed Projects 3D-Printing - Firmware customization of 3D-Printer and some useful Models
+ >[Container](https://github.com/deinehardware/container) - My personal Docker Container creations <br>
+ >[Projects](https://github.com/deinehardware/projects) - All my other Forks and self Programmed Projects <br>
+ >[3D-Printing](https://github.com/deinehardware/3d-printing) - Firmware customization of 3D-Printer and some useful Models

 ### Support me

-Become a follower on Twitter to stay up to date.
+Become a follower on [Twitter](https://twitter.com/deinehardware) to stay up to date.
 And help Us to get more people to get use to selfhosting.

 Help me to create something that matters to people!